google/trillian/docs/storage/storage.md

 on the rightmost path.
 This requires extra nodes to be fetched but is bounded by the depth of the tree so this never becomes unmanageable.

-Nodes node may have been overwritten in the second snapshot when a right hand sibling was added as a child.
+Nodes may have been overwritten in the second snapshot when a right hand sibling was added as a child.
 For an example of how this affects Merkle paths for proofs consider the state of the tree as it grows from size 7 to size 8 as shown in the following diagrams: